Jack Haslam - British Championship Gold Medallist

 “For 17 years, diving was all I knew.
 I’ve been in the pool practically all my life,” Jack says.

-"But towards the end of last year I started to ask myself a lot of questions about whether I still wanted to carry on.
+"But I started to ask myself a lot of questions about whether I still wanted to carry on.
 There were lots of factors that went into it but I think deep down I knew what I was going to decide".

 For Jack, the answer was as easy, and as hard, as he feared.
 It was time to quit the sport he loved.